 That story you were following on Facebook?
 Of course, you want to find out what other people are commenting – surely it’s no big deal?
 But thing is, it can be.
 Studies show that the blue light from your phone’s screen can trick your brain into believing that it is still daylight.
 That, in turn, affects the hormones that regulate sleep, making it hard for you to fall asleep and stay asleep.

+How much screen time is too much for adults?
 Whether it’s your tablet, your computer, your smartphone, watching television – any electronic device being used late at night can contribute towards depression.
 That’s what James Phelps says; MD and psychiatrist with Samaritan Health Services in Corvallis, Oregon.
 He is also the founder of PsychEducation.org.
 All screens emit a blue light, as mentioned above, and this interferes with the body’s natural circadian rhythms, which disrupts sleep.

 When you play around with electronics late at night, you are affecting your sleep cycle and for many people, sleep disturbances can affect the mood, causing and exacerbating depression and anxiety.
 If you really want to prevent screen time from wrecking your sleep, you need to give yourself a break before you go to bed, searching for around 2 hours of natural darkness before you knock off to sleep, he says.